openpracticelibrary/openpracticelibrary/src/pages/practice/independent-service-heuristics-ish.md

   > "When designing organizations for fast flow of change, we need to find effective boundaries between different streams of change… The ISH approach covers many typical situations in modern software but not all.
 It's designed to stimulate conversation and provide a frame for thinking, not as a perfect "catch-all" tool."

+  I﻿SH is a good way to enable people with a range of skills and backgrounds to have meaningful conversations, and create alignment across organisational boundaries.
 howTo: >-
   S﻿tart by asking “Could this thing be run as a cloud-hosted (SaaS) service or product?”